AK-uni-git/WebApplicationsCourseProject/README.md

-## Web applications course project assigment.
+## Web applications course project assignment.
 My goal was to learn basic React so I just made a super barebones backend with a working React front end.

 ## To run simply do the following steps: